codesbyahsen/interview-questions/DATABASE.md

 What are the different types of Normalization?
 1NF, 2NF, 3NF

-What is a stored procedure in a database, and why might you use one?
+What is a STORED PROCEDURE in a database, and why might you use one?

+What is the difference between VIEW and STORED PROCEDURE?

 What is the difference between VIEW and CURSOR in database?